Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Theory of Stateful Streams: Normal Forms of Stream Pipelines

-The precise semantics of the core API Fig.\ref{f:stateful-API} is specified in terms of coinductive stateful skipping streams $S_{AZ}$~-- $A$ is the set (type) of stream items and $Z$ is the set of states~-- a stateful version of the commonly used model of skip streams \cite{coutts_stream_2010}. $S_{AZ}$ is defined as (the carrier of) the final coalgebra of the functor $T_{AZ}$:
+The precise semantics of the core API Fig.\ref{f:stateful-API}\footnote{ Readers who would like to view the semantics in a programming-language (OCaml) notation are referred to the file \nolinkurl{derivation.ml} (in the \strymonas\ repository \url{https://github.com/strymonas/strymonas-ocaml/tree/main/lib/derivation.ml}), module \textsf{Stream2Denot}.} is specified in terms of coinductive stateful skipping streams $S_{AZ}$~-- $A$ is the set (type) of stream items and $Z$ is the set of states~-- a stateful version of the commonly used model of skip streams \cite{coutts_stream_2010}. $S_{AZ}$ is defined as (the carrier of) the final coalgebra of the functor $T_{AZ}$:

 That is, $T_{AZ}(S_{AZ})$ is the observation of the stream $S_{AZ}$: the stream may be observed as finished or continuing.
 In the latter case we observe its current state $Z$, possibly the current item $1+A$ and the continuation $S_{AZ}^Z$, which is to receive the state and produce the (remaining) stream.
 If the current item is present, we say the stream has produced it; if absent, we say the stream has \emph{skipped}.